yupferris/nvscene-presentation/README.md

      - As you can probably tell, I'm not a huge fan of this
        - Some people are, but I'm not
        - At least not anymore
-       - It took me a long time to come up with a way to work that I really do like, that combines some of the low-level hackiness with some high-level systems design concepts I know and love
+       - It took me a long time to come up with a way to approach problems that I really do like, that combines some of the low-level hackiness with some high-level systems design concepts I know and love
+       - And that's precisely what I'll be talking to you about.
        - So let's start from the beginning.

  - Chronological order of events: